 - Bake at 400°F for 15-20 minutes, or until golden brown.
 Let cool slightly before using a butter knife to gently remove from the pan.

-Plus regional favorites from the #SundaySupper family of bloggers…
+Check out these regional favorites from the #SundaySupper family of bloggers…

 - Crispy Salmon Bites with Homemade Tartar Sauce by Pine Needles In My Salad